≡ Menu

 * Notes: Changes are calculated based on the difference between the current day’s close price and the previous day’s close price.

-The table above shows the correlation between the S&P Global LargeCap index and the PGSF unit prices in an upward direction.
+The table above shows the correlation between the S&P Global LargeCap index and the PGSF unit prices in a positive direction.

 Based on the 90-day data between Sept and Dec 2022, the average ratio came in at 0.000582.